 There is general consensus that scientific literacy in an important goal for school science (Bybee, McCrae, & Laurie, 2009; Heinsen, 2011; Osborne, 2007; Roberts, 2007, 2011).
-This notion is reflected in the science curriculum documents not only of Canadian jurisdictions but in those of other countries too, such as the US National Research Council's A Framework for K-12 Science Education: Practices, Crost-Cutting Concepts and Core Ideas (National Research Council,

-2012) and The Australian Curriculum: Science, that country's science curriculum from Kindergarten to Year 10 (ACARA, 2012).
+This notion is reflected in the science curriculum documents not only of Canadian provinces and territories but in the documents of other countries too, such as the US National Research Council's A Framework for K-12 Science Education: Practices, Crost-Cutting Concepts and Core Ideas (National Research Council, 2012) and The Australian Curriculum: Science, that country's science curriculum from Kindergarten to Year 10 (ACARA, 2012).
 Much has been written about what should be included as part of a science curriculum in order to promote a scientifically literate population (Bybee, 1997; Fensham, 2000; Hodson, 2002).